rkleinman-hpe/cray-product-catalog/README.md

 # Cray Product Catalog

-This repository contains the Docker image definition for the cray-product-catalog image.
+This repository contains the Docker image definition for the cray-product-catalog-update image.
 This image provides a script that uploads the contents of a yaml file to a product catalog entry, which serves as a kubernetes config map.